 The Norway rat commonly referred to as the street or sewer rat, is believed to be of Asian origin, arriving in the U.S. on ships from other countries in the 1700s.
-Today, Norway rats are found throughout the world.
-Norway rats have fairly poor vision and are colorblind.
+Today, Rats are found throughout the world.
+Rats have fairly poor vision and are colorblind.
 Despite this, their other senses, including hearing, smell, touch and taste are keen.
 Although not extremely agile, they are capable of running, climbing, jumping and swimming.
-Norway rats are known to cause damage to properties and structures through their gnawing.
-Read more to learn about Norway rats, including Norway rat control.
+Rats are known to cause damage to properties and structures through their gnawing.
+Read more to learn about Rats, including Norway rat control.

 How to Identify Norway Rats